 We ask all attendees to be aware of the visible and invisible needs of others, to make space, show respect and accommodate.

-- If you encounter a wait or queue that could create discomfort or medical concerns, please let a Can-Con volunteer know immediately and we will make sure to move you to the front of the line and/or find a safer space.
+Hallways: There are couches and benches in the hallways; please be aware of attendees with mobility issues and make space.
+If you encounter a wait or queue that could create discomfort or medical concerns, please let a Can-Con volunteer know immediately and we will make sure to move you to the front of the line, offer you a chair and/or find a safer space.

 Support: Service animals are welcome (we spotted water dishes for dogs in the hotel lobby, and there are some green spaces for walking not too far away.)
 If an attendee with a disability requires a caregiver or support person, that support person attends the convention free of charge.